SrejonKhan/chat-in-no-internet/README.md

 ## Development Server for Client Side

 For rapid development, I implemented a simple development server that automatically rebuilds and reloads the application when files change.
 Chokidar is used to monitor file changes, triggering a rebuild.
 The live server serves the `dist` folder, ensuring instant updates are reflected in the browser.

+## How to Deploy?
+(VPS Hosting)

+Great thing is that, everything is setup perfectly for you using Github Action.
+You just have to trigger the action (through push or reuses).